74qb/export-ms-teams-chats/README.md

 ### 3. Authenticate

-his script requires an access token to function.
+This script requires an access token to function.
 In many corporate environments, third-party applications are restricted, so a common workaround is to manually obtain a token via the Microsoft Graph Explorer:

 🔗 [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)